arw12625/arw12625.github.io/arw-hugo/content/_index.md

 +++

 ## About me:
-I am a fifth year PhD candidate in the Electrical Engineering and Computer Science department at the University of Michigan, Ann Arbor.
+I am a recent PhD graduate from the Electrical Engineering and Computer Science department at the University of Michigan, Ann Arbor.
-I study control theory under my coadvisors [Necmiye Ozay](http://web.eecs.umich.edu/~necmiye/) and [Stephane Lafortune](http://web.eecs.umich.edu/~stephane).
+I studied control theory under my coadvisors [Necmiye Ozay](http://web.eecs.umich.edu/~necmiye/) and [Stephane Lafortune](http://web.eecs.umich.edu/~stephane).
 I graduated from the University of Tennessee, Knoxville in May 2018 with a B.S. in Electrical Engineering and double major in Mathematics.